lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Profile: SCHC offers variations in the way it is operated, with a number of parameters listed in {{SCHCParams}}.
   A Profile indicates a particular setting of all these parameters.
-  Both ends of a SCHC session must be provisioned with the same Profile information and with the same set of Rules before the session starts, so that there is no ambiguity in how they expect to communicate.
+  Both ends of a SCHC communication must be provisioned with the same Profile information and with the same set of Rules before the communication starts, so that there is no ambiguity in how they expect to communicate.

-* Rule: A set of header field values.
+* Rule: A set of header field values, matching operator and actions to be applied.

 * Rule ID: An identifier for a Rule.
 SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used on both sides, at the Dev and at the network, to achieve Compression/Decompression of headers.

-SCHC C/D uses Rules to perform compression and decompression.
+* SCHC F/R: SCHC Fragmentation / Reassembly.
+A mechanism used on both sides, at the Dev and at the network, to achieve Fragmentation / Reassembly of SCHC Packets.

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).
 See {{SCHComp}} for more details.

 * TV: Target value.
 A value contained in a Rule that will be matched with the value of a header field.

-* Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.
+* Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.

 Additional terminology for the optional SCHC Fragmentation / Reassembly mechanism (SCHC F/R) is found in {{FragTools}}.